-While I would no sooner eat a pile of corned-beef these days than I would eat my dog, this Twisted Mushroom Reuben Sandwich is a “meaty” dish I can get behind.
+While I would no sooner eat a pile of corned-beef these days than I would eat my dog, this Vegan Mushroom Reuben Sandwich is a “meaty” dish I can get behind.
 Earthy spiced mushrooms invoke just enough meat essence to fool my tastebuds while the vibrant red sauerkraut and spicy dressing add texture and balance.

 While my challenge continues each day, it becomes easier with a little invention and inspiration from the classics.

 *Elizabeth Weil offers a wonderful and funny account of the Reuben Sandwich’s contentious history and her family’s part in it, here; it is well worth a read.

 Sautéed spiced mushrooms, homemade red cabbage sauerkraut, Russian dressing and pickles pack a flavour punch in the Twisted Mushroom Reuben Sandwich.

 - 1 tablespoon 20ml dill pickles, finely chopped

 - 1/2 head red cabbage approx 500 grams

 - 1/2 teaspoon caraway or fennel seeds

 - 1/2 cup apple cider vinegar

 - 3/4 cup water